Is your landing page as good as it can be?

 Once you’ve nailed your structure, think about the best kind of video to support your message.

 This background video from project management software monday.com enhances the page’s message.
-It (not so) subtly tells us that monday.com will help you effortlessly move your project from stuck to done — and that’s exactly what most of us want from a project app.
+It (not so) subtly tells us that monday.com will help you effortlessly move your project from stuck to done — and that’s exactly what most of us want from a enterprise project management app.

 2. Plan your video